uri-interop/interface/README.md

 - **These are property get hooks, not getter methods.** The property values are straightforward and require little-to-no logic around getting in most cases.
 Further, use of the `$queryParams` and `$pathSegments` properties look more like idiomatic PHP; e.g., `$uri->queryParams['foo'] ?? 'bar'` and not `$uri->queryParams()['foo']` or `$uri->queryParams('foo', 'bar')`.

-- **All component values are nullable.** This is to differentiate between the state of a component being present but empty (e.g. as by an empty string) and a component not being present at all (represented by `null`).
+- **All component values are nullable.** This preserves the distinction between the state of a component that is present but empty (e.g. as by an empty string) and that of a component not being present at all (represented by `null`).

-### _Url_

-The _Url_ marker interface extends _Uri_ to indicate a scheme component must be present; it adds no properties or methods.

-Implementations with this marker interface MUST throw _LogicException_ (or an extension thereof) if `$scheme` is empty or consists only of whitespace.

 ### _MutableUri_